PhilWaldmann/openrecord/docs/query.md

 After you've [initialized your store](./setup.md) and [defined your models](./definition.md) you are ready to query your datastore.

 But before you can start any operation you need to wait until the store is ready.
 To do so use the `store.ready()` method, which returns a `Promise` or accepts a callback as the first argument.
-All examples below will assume that the store is ready.
+All examples below will assume that the store is ready!

 !> The following examples are using `async/await`, but you could always use a promise-style `.then(callback)`